godwinjs/IOTAI/README.md

     return prediction[0]
   ```
 ### 2. Set Up a Python REST API
-Create a REST API to serve your machine learning model using Flask, FastAPI, or Django REST framework.
+Create a REST API to serve the machine learning model using Flask, FastAPI, or Django REST framework.

 Example: Flask API (app.py)